brickpop/boilerjs/README.md

 	    console.log(DATA.users);  // will print [ {name: "Jordi"}, {name: "John"} ]
 	});

 First we assign any value from a controller.
-When we switch to another controller, our values will stay and they will remain accessible regardless of the ```$scope```.
+When we switch to another one, our values will stay and will remain accessible regardless of the ```$scope```.

-However, if we exit or reload the page, these contents are going to be lost.
-To keep them for the first time, we can call ```DATA.persist()``` and now, the next controller injecting the ```DATA``` service, will have them restored automatically.
+However, if we exit or reload the page, these contents will be lost.
+To keep them in memory we can call ```DATA.persist()```.
+Now, the next controller injecting the ```DATA``` service, will have them restored automagically.

 # Other